Pakenham suburb profile

 Pakenham property market performance

-The rental market in Pakenham has experienced significant growth, with house rents increasing by 10% and unit rents by 9.3% over the past year.
-This rise in rental prices reflects a strong demand for rental properties in the suburb.
+The rental market in Pakenham has also experienced growth, with average rents for houses increasing by 3.8% and units by 4.4% over the past year.
+The average rent for houses is $550, while units command $470, suggesting a steady demand for rental properties.

 | Houses | Units | |